Dnieper reservoir cascade: Concerns

 Like other reservoirs, Dnieper reservoirs pose a potential threat of causing major flooding if their dams fail.
-Such damage may be inflicted by a powerful natural disaster (e.g., an earthquake), a human-made disaster, or a deliberate attack by terrorists or enemy (or even own military) forces at war.
+Such damage may be inflicted by a powerful natural disaster (e.g., an earthquake), a human-made disaster, or a deliberate attack by terrorists or enemy forces at war.

 The Dnieper reservoirs contain an additional major threat—after the Chernobyl Nuclear Disaster in 1986, radionuclides washed away by rains badly contaminated the bottom silt of the Kyiv Reservoir and presumably the others.
 During the years following the disaster, there were suggestions to drain the Kyiv Reservoir because it was too shallow.

 The dams are supposed to be strong enough to survive natural and terrorist threats.
 Both their construction schemes and government efforts work towards this goal.
 For instance, some engineers guarantee that every Dnieper dam will survive an earthquake (to its typical regional extent), meteorite or aircraft falling.
 There are also countermeasures against overflooding and malfunction of dams.
 Authorities pay significant attention to safeguarding the dams and bridges by special units of the Ministry of Internal Affairs and other security agencies.

 A failure of the Kyiv Reservoir would cause a flooding of the low-lying areas of Kyiv, mainly densely populated residential neighborhoods.
 The aftermath of a possible complex flooding also include the spread of radioactive material from the Chernobyl disaster contained in the reservoirs, the widespread contamination by industrial and urban wastes and creation of swamps on bottoms of emptied reservoirs.
+The spread of radioactive silt could reach the Black Sea and endanger wildlife and humans dependent on the produce from the sea.

 In 2001–03 the Security Service of Ukraine organized exercises on the Kyiv Hydroelectric station, simulating a possible terrorist attack.
 The results of the exercises were considered satisfactory.